Nick Perry (politician)

-Noah Nickolas Perry (born August 1, 1950) is an American politician and diplomat who has served as the United States ambassador to Jamaica since 2022.
+Noah Nickolas Perry (born August 1, 1950) is an American politician and diplomat who had served as the United States ambassador to Jamaica from 2022 to 2025.
 He served as a member of the New York State Assembly for the 58th district from 1993 to 2022.
 His former district included the neighborhood of East Flatbush, as well as portions of Canarsie and Brownsville, among other neighborhoods located in the borough of Brooklyn.

 Early life and education

 Born and raised in Saint Andrew Parish, Jamaica, Noah Nickolas Perry graduated from Kingston College in Kingston, Jamaica.
 Perry graduated from Brooklyn College with a Bachelor of Arts degree in political science.
-He later returned to Brooklyn College to study for an Master of Arts in public policy and administration.
+He later returned to Brooklyn College to study for a Master of Arts in public policy and administration.

 Career

-He worked at the Bustamante Industrial Trade Union before immigrating to the United States in 1971.
+Perry worked at the Bustamante Industrial Trade Union before immigrating to the United States in 1971.
 The following year he volunteered for the United States Army, from which he was honorably discharged at the rank of Specialist Five in 1978 after having served as an active-duty serviceman for two years and inactive reserve for four years.